 The following is a list of the most popular colleges and universities in the U.S. for a Romance Languages degree, based purely on number of students graduated.

 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 University of Wisconsin - Madison is the optimum choice if you're considering majoring in Romance Languages.
-University of Wisconsin - Madison Romance Languages graduates make 2.5% more than the typical Romance Languages student.
+Graduates of the Romance Languages program earn around $32,500 in their early career salary, and $32,500 in their mid-career salary.
 Placed in Madison, Wisconsin, this college is a logical final choice for students who enjoy the exhilaration of a substantial city.

 University of Virginia - Main Campus is a good choice for individuals interested in a Romance Languages major.
-Romance Languages majors from University of Virginia - Main Campus earn a boost of approximately 22.1% above the average earnings of Romance Languages graduates.
-It is established in the suburban region of Charlottesville, Virginia.
+Soon after graduation, Romance Languages students generally make around $31,400 in the first five years of their career.
+University of Virginia - Main Campus is among the largest schools in Virginia.

 University of New Mexico - Main Campus is a great option for students pursuing a Romance Languages degree.
 This school is one of the largest schools in New Mexico.

 You shouldn't worry about affording University of New Mexico - Main Campus; 74.0% of their students obtain financial assistance.
 Graded #2 in New Mexico for value for the money, we might have predicted this university's superb educational programs to be higher priced.
 Interested in learning a little more about University of New Mexico - Main Campus' campus?
 Take a virtual tour.

 It's hard to beat Florida International University if you want to pursue Romance Languages as a major.
 The neighborhood of Miami, Florida, is decent for students who favor a quieter, suburban place.